Col-E/Recaf/README.md

 ## Setting up the project

-Clone the repository via `git clone -b redesign https://github.com/Col-E/Recaf.git`
+Clone the repository via `git clone https://github.com/Col-E/Recaf.git`

 Open the project in an IDE or generate the build with maven.